WEBSITE UPDATED Tuesday June 22, 2022

-Live bait dealers that use compressed oxygen on live catch boats and in their shop tanks will have the best live bait because they provide the best possible bait care for their product from harvest to final sale.
-Expect excellent live bait quality from these dealers.
+*Live bait dealers that use 100% compressed oxygen on live catch boats and in their shop holding tanks will definitely have the best live bait for sale because they do sell the highest quality of live bait possible.
+Their live bait is oxygenated with compressed oxygen from initial catch to final sale.

 Igloo water coolers make great livewells for live baitfish.
 Water coolers are insulated, have tall water column, drain at the bottom, are insulated, have a secure lid and are easily cleaned.
 They are great transport bait tanks, convenient to use in boats, planes and vehicles.
-They work exceptionally well with The Oxygen Edge.
+They work exceptionally well with The Oxygen Edge™.

 Your ability to managing safe livewell water quality is the key to successful live bait care and transport.

 CHANGE YOUR WATER IN LIVEWELLS – BAIT TANKS